Jamalh8/Travel-app/README.md

 # Travel-Tracker!
-An application to track travellers and destinations they've visited.
+An application to track travelers and destinations they've visited.

 ## Table of content